-On 28 May 2014, the IASB and FASB issued their long-awaited converged standard on revenue recognition.
+On 28 May, the IASB and FASB issued their long-awaited converged standard on revenue recognition.
 Almost all entities will be affected to some extent by the significant increase in required disclosures.
 But the changes extend beyond disclosures, and the effect on entities will vary depending on industry and current accounting practices.

+In depth INT2014-02 is a comprehensive analysis of the new standard.
 This supplement highlights some of the areas that could create the most significant challenges for entities in the communications industry as they transition to the new standard.